-And if you find that your hair is getting super greasy between washes, it’s time to try a dry shampoo.
+And if you find that your hair is getting super greasy between washes, it’s time to try a dry shampoo for men.
 Dry shampoo is a type of shampoo that doesn’t need water to give your hair a refresh.
 Simply spray it at your roots, comb/brush it through and voila - clean hair.

 Our recommended dry shampoos for men:

 - Balmain Paris Dry Shampoo